 The Department of Genetics provides a supportive and unique environment for students to understand the full spectrum of genetics.
 Our major prepares students for a variety of careers, particularly in industrial and academic research.
 And, our students are highly competitive for admission to the top medical schools and graduate programs in the country.

-After taking introductory courses in evolutionary biology (GENE 3000) and genetics (GENE 3200), majors take an advanced course in genetics (GENE 4200) or evolutionary biology (GENE 4000) and 2 lab courses, which focus on molecular genetics, bioinformatics, evolutionary genetics, or genomics.
-Depending on the interests and career goals of a particular student, majors can satisfy requirements for major electives by taking upper level Genetics courses or a selection of upper level genetics courses in other departments.
-Along with lecture courses, majors can choose from several different laboratory courses, which focus on molecular genetics, evolutionary genetics, or genomics.
+After taking our introductory courses in evolutionary biology (GENE 3000) and genetics (GENE 3200), majors take an advanced course in genetics (GENE 4200) or evolutionary biology (GENE 4000) and 2 lab courses, which focus on molecular genetics, bioinformatics, evolutionary genetics, or genomics.
+Depending on the interests and career goals of a particular student, majors can satisfy requirements for 3 major electives by taking upper level Genetics courses or a selection of upper level genetics courses in other departments.
 We strongly encourage undergraduates to pursue independent research with one of our faculty.
 In addition to the high value placed on research by medical and graduate school admissions committees, undergraduate research consolidates your training into a single keystone experience.
 In the final year, all majors take 2 of our capstone seminar courses.